On a combinatorial classification of fine compactified universal Jacobians: Fine Compactified Universal Jacobians

 \subsection{Comparison with classical fine compactified universal Jacobians}

-In this section, we use our classification in terms of universal stability conditions to construct explicit examples of non-classical fine compactified universal Jacobians.
+In this section, we use our classification in terms of universal stability conditions to construct explicit examples of non (semi-)classical fine compactified universal Jacobians.
 Not only, we show that in general, for any $g\geq 1$ the class of fine compactified universal Jacobians is strictly larger than the class of classical fine compactified universal Jacobian described in \cite{Kass_2019}, but we also find the minimum number of markings $n$ for this to be true over $\Mbargn$.

-Moreover, we are able to make a further distinction between non-classical fine compactified universal Jacobians whose fibres over geometric points are all classical compactified Jacobians and those for which there exist non-classical fibres.
+Moreover, we are able to make a further distinction between semi-classical fine compactified universal Jacobians and \emph{all} fine compactified universal Jacobians.
 In particular, for genus $g=2$, with the help of computations by Rhys Wells \cite{urlFCJ}, we see that there is a range $4\leq n \leq 5$ where not all the fine compactified universal Jacobians are classical, but their restrictions over all geometric points are.

 In the body of \cite[Section $10$]{pagani2023stability} Question~\ref{questintro} is asked.
 A complete answer is given in Part~$1.$ of Theorem~\ref{theoremintro}, which will be proven via the examples and propositions of this section, together with the following